hack101/lesson5/README.md

 Notice how the network monitor clearly tells us where each request was made, the request method (or HTTP verb), and the status code of the response.
 You can click on each of those to get a more detailed description of them.

 If you didn't attend the tutorial, I leave it to you as an exercise to explain why the requests are made in that particular order.

+(Meta:

+Things to add here:

+- Look in detail at a GET request
+- Look in detail at a POST request, along with the payload (Need to find a site that sends json data instead of form encoding)
+- Look in detail at a response
+)

 But so far the requests are not really under your control - the browser automatically decides how to send these requests.
 Wouldn't it be cool if you could send a custom HTTP request and see the raw response?
 Enter Postman.